atosorigin/javascriptWorkshop/readme.md

 Install [Git Extensions][7].
 This will provide you a good GUI to Git (easy for Git starters), includes GIT.

 #SSH Key for github repo access<br />
-In order to connect to your github repository you need a SSH Key, so if you don't have one follow the following instructions.
+In order to connect to your github repository you need a SSH Key, so if you don't have one follow the following instructions. <br />
 1. ## Generate a ssh key<br />
 Navigate to your directory where you did install GitExtensions.
-(Default: `C:\Program Files (x86)\GitExtensions`) Open the folder `PuTTY` and click the executable `puttygen.exe` and click the button `Generate`.
+(Default: `C:\Program Files (x86)\GitExtensions`) <br />
+Open the folder `PuTTY` and click the executable `puttygen.exe` and click the button `Generate`.

 1. ## Save private key<br />